 The down feathers of waterfowl have been a mainstay in most cultures for many centuries.

 They are the most popular type of duck feathers in use by humans.
 The indigenous people of North America used down feathers for religious ceremonies.

-In some countries such as Iceland, people farm eiders for their down.
+In some countries such as Iceland, people farm eiders for their own.

 1. Waterfowl Feathers (Down) As Insulators

 When the temperature drops, down becomes one of the most effective insulation forms for many people.
-Typically, you’ll notice the down packaged in pillows, sleeping bags, and coats.
+Typically, you’ll notice the down packaged in feather pillows, sleeping bags, duvets, and coats.

-The down feathers are excellent thermal insulators.
+The down feathers (especially goose down) are excellent thermal insulators.
 As early as the 17th century, Russians have recorded documents that showed they sold the stuff to the Dutch merchants.